angular/angularfire/docs/3-retrieving-data-as-lists.md

 # 3. Retrieving data as lists

-> AngularFire2 synchronizes data as lists using the `FirebaseListObservable`.
+> AngularFire synchronizes data as lists using the `AngularFireList` service.

-The `FirebaseListObservable` is not created by itself, but through the `AngularFireDatabase` service.
+The `AngularFireList` service is not created by itself, but through the `AngularFireDatabase` service.

 The guide below demonstrates how to retrieve, save, and remove data as lists.

 ## Injecting the AngularFireDatabase service